 Some of the services that the Texas probate lawyers on this site can help you with are:

-- Estate Planning: A Texas probate lawyer can help you with your estate planning, to make sure that your assets are distributed the way that you would like after your passing.
+- Estate Planning: A Texas probate lawyer can help you with your estate planning, to make sure that your assets are distributed the way that you would like after your passing, including informing you about the rights of adopted children and minor children in probate.
 A Texas lawyer can also prepare a pet trust if you are concerned about your pet’s care after your passing.
 See Can I Leave Assets to My Pet In Texas?

 - Securing Surviving Spouse Rights: Surviving spouse rights in Texas include community property rights, homestead rights, exempt property, and intestate rights if decedent left no will.
 Read Surviving Spouse Rights Texas to learn more about the basic rights to which a surviving spouse is entitled.
 Some of these widow’s rights are not automatic, and require the hiring of a Texas probate lawyer to secure on your behalf.

 - Probate Administration: A Texas probate lawyer can also help you with your general probate administration needs.
-Read Inheritance Rights of Adopted Children In Texas and Heirship Proceedings in Texas Probate for issues that can occur in Texas probate administrations.
+Read Who Can Serve As A Personal Representative In Texas? and Heirship Proceedings in Texas Probate for issues that can occur in Texas probate administrations.